rust-osdev/uefi-rs/xtask/src/device_path/README.md

 dynamically-sized slice, which prevents the normal struct construction syntax from being used.
-One option would be to generate a construction function that takes an argument for each field, but that can negatively impact readibility since there's no named-argument syntax.
+One option would be to generate a construction function that takes an argument for each field, but that can negatively impact readability since there's no named-argument syntax.
 Having a separate builder struct allows us to use the normal struct construction syntax.
 DST fields in the builder are replaced with slice references.